Testosterone key hormone for male sexuality and drive

 - Chronic disease risk.
 Low testosterone levels are linked to metabolic syndrome – a cluster of metabolic risk factors that increase the chances of developing heart disease, stroke and diabetes.

 - Erectile dysfunction.
-Erection drugs like Viagra may not work as effectively if testosterone levels are low, but if testosterone levels are supplemented these erectile drugs can display higher efficacy.
+Other prescribed erection medicine may not work as effectively if testosterone levels are low, but if testosterone levels are supplemented these erectile drugs can display higher efficacy.
 Some men don’t require drugs any longer once their testosterone levels revert to normal.

 5 sexual symptoms of low testosterone